JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * Unredacted copies of all deeds of variation to the 28 April 2014 Development Partnership Agreement.
  * Unredacted copy of the closed 20 Sep 2016 Cabinet decision report, which agreed funding significant funding changes with NHHT.
  * Minutes from the NHHT board meeting (referred to in the Sep 2016 Cabinet report) which decided not to continue funding with the Scheme.
+ * Full copy of NHHT's bid for funding from the GLA's Affordable Homes Programme in respect of the FDS including details of 'Benchmark Rent Levels' for any 'London Affordable Rent' homes funded by this programme.

 ## Further docs for inclusion in core bundle
  * Submit copy of the [2009 Leaseholders Toolkit](http://35percent.org/img/ToolkitAylesburyLeaseholders2009.pdf) showing the like-for-like property swap option.